Debt Service Coverage Ratio: No-Income Mortgage Loan

 - DSCRs as low as .75% (Under .75 DSCR can be considered on an exception)

 - Interest-only loan option available

 - Suited for new and seasoned real estate investors

 - Both long-term and short-term rentals are eligible (Airbnb, VRBO, etc.)

 - No reserves required on cash-out loans, 6 months required on all other loans unless the DSCR ratio is less than 1

 - DSCR LLC loans: Close in the name of your LLC

 Many lenders will require a 1.25 DSCR to qualify for a DSCR mortgage loan.
-However, Griffin Funding allows real estate investors to qualify for a loan with a DSCR as low as .75 so that they can qualify with the cash flow of your property.
+However, Griffin Funding allows real estate investors to qualify for a loan with a DSCR as low as .75 so that they can qualify with the cash flow of their property.
 Please note that interest rates are better on DSCR ratios of 1 or above and that a DSCR ratio of less than 1 requires 12 months of reserves.
 Real estate investors can increase the DSCR by choosing an interest-only loan and/or a 40yr term to maximize cash flow.

 When considering what a good DSCR ratio is, lenders need to ensure that a borrower is able to pay back the loan.